 6. withdraw(v = verb.change) seclude, sequester, sequestrate - keep away from others; "He sequestered himself in his study to write a book"

-Derived forms noun withdrawal3, noun withdrawer2
+Derived form noun withdrawal3, noun withdrawer2

 Sample sentences: